 “Jump for my love” sang The Pointer Sisters, and who’s to say they weren’t singing about Jump Inc, a hugely popular kids attraction in Leeds?
 Sprawling over 50,000 square feet, this is a massive warehouse of fun.

 At heart it’s a trampoline park, but it’s miles away from your old-school jungle gyms.
-There are interconnected trampolines, tumble tracks, battle baskets and more, while you’ll find a modern laser tag arena upstairs.
+There are interconnected trampolines, tumble tracks, battle baskets and more, while a modern laser tag arena awaits upstairs.

-If you’ve got tots, worry not – there’s a designated toddler area, but also dedicated toddler sessions where your tiny dots can jump around without any big kids to bump into.
+Got tots?
+Worry not – there’s a designated toddler area, but also dedicated toddler sessions where your tiny dots can jump around without big kids to bump into.

 What?
 Stop your kids bouncing off the walls by letting them bounce off walls.

 Where?
-1 Benyon Park Way, Holbeck, Leeds, West Yorkshire, LS12 6DP.
+Jump Inc, 1 Benyon Park Way, Holbeck, Leeds, West Yorkshire, LS12 6DP.

 How much?
 Prices vary for event or session.